mudknight/comfyui-mudknight-utils/readme.md

 These nodes currently depend on other nodes from impact-pack and easy-use.
 I'd like to move away from these in the future, but I wanted to make this now to add SEGS iteration, which is a pain to set up with subgraphs.

 ### Save (full-pipe)
 This node saves the image with the ComfyUI workflow and A1111 metadata.
 I use a tool on my images that pulls the A1111 prompt (since pulling a prompt from a comfy workflow isn't standardized in any way), so that's the main focus of the node.
+This uses the `Image Saver` node internally.